TexasInstruments/tvm/ti-docs/source/infering.rst

 Debugging TIDL subgraphs
 ------------------------

+The available settings for the TIDL_RT_DEBUG environment variable are as follows.

 TIDL_RT_DEBUG=1
 ^^^^^^^^^^^^^^^

-When set, TIDL subgraph performance information are printed out during inference, either on the "printf" terminal or on the terminal where inference is running.
+When set to 1, TIDL subgraph performance information is printed out during inference, either on the "printf" terminal or on the terminal where inference is running.
+For example:

 .. code:: text